Place de la République, Strasbourg: Préfecture

 The Préfecture de la région Grand-Est et du département du Bas-Rhin (not to be confused with the residence of the prefect, the Hôtel du préfet) was built from 1907 until 1911, based on designs by Ludwig Levy.
 The façade was decorated with statues of lions by Alfred Marzolff.
 The building also housed ministries of Alsace-Lorraine.
 It is a more austere example of Baroque Revival architecture than its older counterpart.
 It is classified as a monument historique since 1996.

 Aby Warburg Spiral

-A work of art called Spirale Aby Warburg, le monument aux vivants ("Aby Warburg spiral, the monument to those who live") by Luxemburgish artist Bert Theis (1952–2016) was installed on the square in 2002.
+A work of art called Spirale Aby Warburg, le monument aux vivants ("Aby Warburg spiral, the monument to those who live") by Luxembourgish artist Bert Theis (1952–2016) was installed on the square in 2002.
 It can be and is used as a bench.

 Pont du Théâtre

-Place de la République and the Grande Île city center are connected by the stone arch bridge Pont du Théâtre (1869–1870).
+The Place de la République and the Grande Île city center are connected by the stone arch bridge Pont du Théâtre (1869–1870).
 That bridge was reinforced with concrete and partly modified in 1999–2000 in order to allow for the passage of the tramway (see below, "Transportation").

 Transportation

-As of 2017, Place de la République is served by the Strasbourg tramway lines B, C, E and F, and by the CTS buses 15a and 72.
+As of 2017, the Place de la République is served by the Strasbourg tramway lines B, C, E and F, and by the CTS buses 15a and 72.